RadiusNetworks/proximitykit-documentation/docs/ios/getting-started.md

 Note: If the location is set to coordinates within your fence when the simulator is launched you may have to set it out side of the fance and back inside again.

-## Simulating iBeacons
+## Simulating beacons

-While you can't yet simulate an iBeacon in the iPhone Simulator, you can use [MacBeacon](http://www.radiusnetworks.com/macbeacon-app.html).
+While you can't yet simulate an beacon in the iPhone Simulator, you can use [MacBeacon](http://www.radiusnetworks.com/macbeacon-app.html).
 It makes testing iBeacon functionality easy, particularly since your Mac can broadcast as an iBeacon while running your app directly from Xcode.
 This is a great way to explore how the beacon behaves while in the Xcode debugger.